 Have some room?
 GO BIG.
 The Chesterfield is a full-size style; the arms are 11” each – taking up 22” of length.
 Just give yourself at least 3 feet of walking space around your furniture.
 Chesterfield sectionals and double chaises make a dramatic statement.
 You will have plenty of sightlines from one room to the next since the Chesterfield doesn’t take up as much vertical space as higher pillow-back styles.

 We recommend choosing a fabric or leather that shows off the tufting.
-Full aniline leathers with dramatic pull (lots of high-low variation) and velvets with luster and directional shadowing really enhancing the artistry of hand tufting.
+Full aniline leathers with dramatic pull (lots of high-low variation) and velvets with luster and directional shadowing really enhancing the artistry of hand tufting as well as the history of the Chesterfield.

-Now that you’ve gained your cocktail party knowledge of the classic chesterfield, contact one of our designers to turn that inspiration into reality.
+Now that you’ve gained your cocktail party historical knowledge of the classic Chesterfield, contact one of our designers to turn that inspiration into reality.